-The King Conservation District Regional Food System Grant Program was initiated to link producers with consumers and to serve as a catalyst for making local food production environmentally and economically sustainable.
+The King Conservation District Regional Food System Grant Program was initiated to provide a catalyst for making local food production more ecologically and economically sustainable.
 The program funds projects that contribute to the economic viability of local farmers, encourage new farmers, expand acreage in food production, improve food access, and increase demand for King County farm products.

 Eligible applicants: Individual farmers, producer networks, marketing cooperatives, farmers markets, businesses, schools, special districts, nonprofit organizations, tribes, and jurisdictions within the KCD service area.
 Applicants do not have to be located in the service area as long as the project is located in the service area.